update (4th January 2021 - Tier 4)

 Medical services will continue throughout this period - as podiatry services are classed as essential healthcare we will remain open.

 The College of Podiatry guidelines state HCPC Registered Podiatrists are able to treat patients in red, amber and green categories.

 Our aim is to prevent development of other problems which require access to GPs & hospitals.
 Simple podiatry measures can prevent more serious complications and reduces the burden on NHS services.
 For example, several of our podiatrists are also able to supply antibiotics if required.

 Our team have been available throughout the current situation providing many emergency treatments for new and existing patients.

 Keeping you safe during your appointment

 Remember, if you, or a member of your household, has any symptoms of coronavirus eg a continuous cough, high temperature, or loss of taste/smell, you must cancel your appointment and contact us for further information.
 If you have been asked to self isolate, you must also cancel your appointment and reschedule once this period has finished.

 Please arrive on time but not too early, and please only attend by yourself if possible.

-Our doors will be locked to provide protection to our patients entering/leaving our clinics.
-We are also increasing the time between our appointments to assist this movement and to allow for increased cleaning and decontamination.
+Our doors will be locked to provide protection to our patients entering/leaving our clinics and we have reduce the use of our waiting area.
+We have also increased the time between our appointments to assist this movement and to allow for increased cleaning and decontamination.

-Our podiatrists will be wearing full PPE; mask, apron, and a visors, and we also have a patient screen over our treatment couch.
-We are advising our patients to wear a mask or scarf when attending and to wear throughout your treatment.
+Our podiatrists will be wearing full medical PPE; mask, apron, gloves, and a visor, and we also have a patient screen over our treatment couch.
+We ask that you wear a mask or scarf when attending and to wear throughout your treatment, unless you are exempt.
 Please use the hand sanitiser when entering/leaving the clinic.